ed-dickinson/ed-dickinson/README.md

 <!--:floppy_disk: -->
-Check out some of the stuff that I've made:
+Check out some of the stuff I've made:

 :capital_abcd: [Tumbleword](https://ed-dickinson.net/tumbleword/), a game that plays like a sort of hybrid between Wordle and Tetris.
 :runner: [Jog-Log](https://jog-log.netlify.app/), a run-tracking web app.